A Conference For Emerging Phi Delt Leaders

 If a chapter’s official delegate(s) can no longer attend, please notify Renée Crist Lefter.
 Replacements may be registered online prior to June 30.
 After June 30, contact Renée Crist Lefter immediately if there are changes.

-Once you have completed the registration process you will receive confirmation and further instructions via e-mail leading up to the Institute.
+Once you have completed the registration process you will receive further instructions via e-mail leading up to the Institute.

 Furthermore, please check with your chapter leadership to determine what support they can provide as chapters often budget for such expenditures.